 - Food processors and many other business entities

-Individuals, business owners and enterprises engaged in the manufacturing, trading and services sectors are eligible to avail a MUDRA loan.
-Government loan for women entrepreneurs can also be availed under Mudra Yojana.
-Below stated are the types and loan amount offered under 3 loan schemes under Mudra loan:
+Individuals, business owners, and enterprises engaged in the manufacturing, trading, and services sectors are eligible to avail MUDRA loans.
+Loans under Govt. schemes for women entrepreneurs can also be availed under Mudra Yojana.
+Below stated are the types and loan amounts offered under 3 loan schemes under Mudra loan:

 Types of 3 Mudra loan schemes along with offered loan amount: